hackifiery/ChessBite/README.md

-# ChessBite
+# Gambit

-ChessBite is a basic chess engine written in Python.
+Gambit is a basic chess engine written in Python.

 ## Features
 - Lightweight